 On site and virtual reference/research services are provided.
-Reference Services include individual research/consultation, the provision of electronic and print research guides including social science and the provision of online tutorials.
+Reference Services include individual research/consultation, the provision of electronic and print research guides and the provision of online tutorials.
 Reference librarians provide a variety of instructional services to meet the information literacy needs of students, faculty, staff, administrators, and the community at large.